 Additional Security for All Systems at the Login Stage

 Good password policy and sound employee education are key; however, taking the next step with secure login procedures will add a new dimension of safety to your system.
-Specialized identity solutions providers can offer support with multifactor authentication and passwordless registration.
+Specialized identity solutions providers can offer support with multifactor authentication.

 Auth0, a global leader in Identity-as-a-Service (IDaaS), provides thousands of customers in every market sector with the only identity solution they need for their web, mobile, IoT, and internal applications.
 Its extensible platform seamlessly authenticates and secures more than 2.5 billion logins per month, making it loved by developers and trusted by global enterprises.
 The company's U.S. headquarters in Bellevue, WA, and additional offices in Buenos Aires, London, Tokyo, and Sydney, support its global customers that are located in 70+ countries.